The emphasis of my site is on the Baker Act and lawyers.

 The Baker Act was initiated in

-Florida about 145,000 times in 2012.
+Florida over 150,000 times in 2011.
 Then, the average age of individuals experiencing a Baker Act (involuntary mental health examination) was

 about 35 years old, with about 15% of initiations for children and over 5% for people 65 years and

 older.
 No lawyers were involved at this stage of the Baker Act.

 People get these Baker Acts (involuntary mental health

 examinations) anywhere in Florida.
 Often,